Which Scandinavian languages should I learn?

 5. Danish

-Denmark’s national and de facto language and one of two official languages of the Faroe Islands.
+Denmark’s national and de facto language is one of two official languages of the Faroe Islands.

 It is widespread in Greenland and Iceland.